universalgravitationalforce/Pitstop3/README.md

 These fields were chosen to allow comparison across works while remaining simple and consistent.

 **Known limitations/biases**
+Language limitation:
+Most works included are only available in English.
+Temporal limitation:

-I'm focusing on e-lit that is more contemporary and game-driven.
+I'm focusing on e-lit that is more contemporary.
+The famous early e-lit are underpresented.